rubentak/image_processing/README.md

 This repository contains a collection of different topics related to image processing.

-First a genreral understanding of arrays in Numopy should be established.
+First a genreral understanding of arrays in Numpy should be established.
 After this, we take a look at basic image manipuilation options.
 Lastly, we take a look at an usecase of image manipulation: bacteria growth (What really??
 Yes really)

 ## Notebooks 📙
 - Array manipulation [ ... ]